 To be honest with you, as a recipe developer, sheet pan meals can be difficult to perfect.
 Trying to nail down the timing so the vegetables don’t end up soggy while the protein is perfectly cooked, or combine different vegetables with different roasting times, can make my eyes cross, but the combination of ingredients in this easy sheet pan meal are SIMPLE and work EVERY TIME.

 Not to mention each bite of Sheet Pan Mediterranean Shrimp and Vegetables is exploding with color, flavor, and texture.
 PLUS it cooks on just one sheet pan.
 This recipe is such a winner!

 - Shrimp: jumbo shrimp anchor this Mediterranean sheet pan shrimp dish, and I recommend using 16/20 count jumbo shrimp.
 That means there’s 16 – 20 shrimp in 1lb.
-You’ll want the shrimp to be peeled and deveined – tails on or off is up to you.
+You’ll want the shrimp to be raw, peeled, and deveined – tails on or off is up to you.

 - Lemon: a squeeze of fresh lemon juice simply flavors the roasted shrimp.
 Feel free to drizzle your final plate of food with extra lemon wedges.

 - Vegetables: red onion, bell pepper, asparagus, and grape or cherry tomatoes round out the veggie portion of Sheet Pan Mediterranean Shrimp and Vegetables.
 These vegetables, once sliced and prepped, all roast at the same exact time and come out perfectly crisp-tender.

 - Grilled artichoke hearts: jarred grilled artichoke hearts might be my favorite addition to this easy sheet pan meal.
 They add SO much flavor with zero effort.
 Look for these next to the regular canned artichoke hearts.